BIKES YOU’VE NEVER SEEN BEFORE: ALOOP XMX 250 FREESTYLE

 HOW THE IDEA GOT GERMINATED

-So, after watching endless hours of Crusty, Moto XXX and Terrafirma videos, Pete Denison and his sons had a pretty good idea about what hindered standard motocross bikes when it came to freestyle.
+Did the world need a special freestyle bike?
+No more than handheld PCs, cell phones that work with Coke machines or automobile TV sets.
+But, in 2000 no one had tried to do much to their bikes, but after watching endless hours of Crusty, Moto XXX and Terrafirma videos, Pete Denison and his sons had a pretty good idea about what hindered standard motocross bikes when it came to freestyle.
 Their conclusion?
 The tank and seat had to go.
 With tricks like the can-can (and all its variations), Cordova, cliff-hanger, Saran wrap, bar hop and the McMetz, sleeker is better.

-Aloop, by happy circumstance, is one of the few aftermarket companies that is capable of popping out a totally redesigned tank and seat combo.
+Aloop, by happy circumstance, was one of the few aftermarket companies that is capable of popping out a totally redesigned tank and seat combo.
 Aloop has risen to fame with their special XR400 tank/seat combos, so coming up with a freestyle tank was no problem.

 HOW TO DO IT?